-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 students.
-(K-5 Lexia, 3-8 ALEKS, Read Naturally) students.
-(K-5 Lexia, 3-8 ALEKS, Read Naturally) time to help unduplicated students.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 help unduplicated students.
+(K-5 Lexia, 3-8 ALEKS, Read Naturally) help unduplicated students.
+(K-5 Lexia, 3-8 ALEKS, Read Naturally) unduplicated students (K-5 Lexia, 3-8 ALEKS) analyzed during PLC time to help unduplicated students.
 (K-5 Lexia, 3-8 ALEKS, Read Naturally) Priority 7C: Programs and services for pupils with exceptional needs based on CBM and IEP review data.
 Priority 7C: 100% programs and services offered are offered to all students including those with exceptional needs, which include AVID, AG Science, Digital Library and all of our sports programs.
 This includes CBM and IEP reviews.
+Priority 7C: 100% programs and services offered are offered to all students including those with exceptional needs, which include AVID, AG Science, Digital Library and all of our sports programs.
+This includes CBM and IEP reviews.
+Priority 7C: 100% programs and services offered are offered to all students including those with exceptional needs, which include AVID, Ag Science, and Digital Literacy and all of our sports programs.
+This includes CBM and IEP reviews.
 Priority 7C: Maintain 100% programs and services offered are offered to all students including those with exceptional needs, which include AVID, AG Science, Digital Library and all of our sports programs.
 This includes CBM and IEP reviews.
 Priority 8A: All students are reading at/above grade level as per Acadience testing (CBM) by 2024.
-Priority 8A: Establishing baseline: K=0% 1st=0% 2nd=0% 3rd=0% 4th=0% 5th=0% 6th=0% 7th=0% 8th=0% Priority 8A: K=0% 1st=0% 2nd=0% 3rd=67% At or Above Benchmark 4th=40% At or Above Benchmark 5th=0% 6th=0% 7th=0% 8th=0% piloted by 3rd and 4th Priority 8A: K=grade level 1st=grade level 2nd=grade level 3rd=grade level 4th=grade level 5th=grade level 6th=grade level 7th=grade level 8th=grade level
+Priority 8A: Establishing baseline: K=0% 1st=0% 2nd=0% 3rd=0% 4th=0% 5th=0% 6th=0% 7th=0% 8th=0% Priority 8A: K=0% 1st=0% 2nd=0% 3rd=67% At or Above Benchmark 4th=40% At or Above Benchmark 5th=0% 6th=0% 7th=0% 8th=0% piloted by 3rd and 4th Priority 8A: K = 15% at or above benchmark 1st = 62% at or above benchmark 2nd = 17% at or above benchmark 3rd = 22% at or above benchmark 4th = 15% at or above benchmark 5th = 34% at or above benchmark Priority 8A: K=grade level 1st=grade level 2nd=grade level 3rd=grade level 4th=grade level 5th=grade level 6th=grade level 7th=grade level 8th=grade level